saltstack/relenv/docs/source/additional-dependencies.rst

 The general procedure for installing python modules to use your system's libraries is to install the required sytem packages which contain the header files needed for the package.
 Then using your system's compiler configured with the system include path and system librariy directory.
+This is the default behavior when using pip to install to relenv.

 To install additional libraries into the relenv environment you will compile the library from source using the relenv toolchain compiler.
 Relenv provides